Niece of supreme leader asks world to cut ties with Iran

 In a video posted online by her France-based brother, Farideh Moradkhani, urged “conscientious people of the world” to support Iranian protesters.
 The video was shared online this week after Moradkhani’s reported arrest on Nov.
 23, according to U.S.-based rights monitor HRANA.

-Moradkhani is a long-time activist who’s late father was an opposition figure married to Khamenei’s sister is the closest member of the supreme leader’s family to be arrested.
-The branch of the family have opposted Khamenei for decades and Moradkhani has been imprisoned on previous occasions for her activism.
+Moradkhani is a long-time activist whose late father was an opposition figure married to Khamenei’s sister and is the closest member of the supreme leader’s family to be arrested.
+The branch of the family has opposed Khamenei for decades and Moradkhani has been imprisoned on previous occasions for her activism.

 “I ask the conscientious people of the world to stand by us and ask their governments not to react with empty words and slogans but with real action and stop any dealings with this regime,” she said in her video statement.